 1. NCEES FE Reference Handbook (printed copy) — learn to navigate it before exam day

-2. One review manual (Lindeburg general or discipline-specific) — for concept review and worked examples
+2. One review manual (Lindeburg FE Review Manual or a discipline-specific edition) — for concept review and worked examples

 3. NCEES Practice Exam — your final diagnostic